All About Red Wiggler Worms

 Wonder Worman is Central Oregon’s Vermiculture Source

 Start a worm bin now in your garage or greenhouse, and harness the super compost-making power of the Red Wigglers all winter long.
-Come spring, you’ll have a bin full of rich, natural compost for flower or vegetable gardens.
+Come spring, you’ll have a bin full of rich, natural compost for flower or vegetable gardens, and if you have a garden you can also add trees to your garden, using this Tree Service online.

 Don’t have a worm bin?
 Never fear, Wonder Worman can give you easy-to-follow plans to build one from commonly available materials and a few simple tools.
 For details, contact Wonder Worman’s unassuming alter-ego, Laurie the Red Wiggler Merchant.